Table of contents:

 These T&Cs detail the agreement between ‘you’ (each person or entity in whose name the relationship is being opened and all of you together if there’s more than one of you) and Atom (‘we’/‘us’).

-Where we refer to a ‘relevant person’ we mean any owner, director, shareholder, trustee, guarantor, member, beneficiary or attorney of your business or entity; or an authorised signatory on the account forming part of the relationship with Atom.
+Where we refer to a ‘relevant person’ we mean any owner, director, shareholder, trustee, guarantor, member, beneficiary or attorney of your business or entity or other person with significant control or an authorised signatory on the account forming part of the relationship with Atom.

 Each condition of these T&Cs operates separately.
 If any court or competent authority decides that any of them are unlawful or unenforceable, the other conditions will remain in full force and effect.

-Your business must be domiciled and operating within the UK (excluding the Channel Islands and the Isle of Man) and be either a Limited Company, PLC, Limited Liability Partnership (LLP), Partnership, or Sole Trader.
+Your business must be domiciled and operating within the UK and be either a Limited Company, PLC, Limited Liability Partnership (LLP), Partnership or Sole Trader.

 Each relevant person will need to be at least 18 years old, and mustn’t currently be a disqualified director, bankrupt, subject to bankruptcy proceedings or legally prevented from entering into any form of contract.